fraterrisus/walkthroughs/aethus/items.md

 *Effect:* +15% Stamina, +15% Hydration.
 Reduces heat exhaustion by 50% immediately when used.

-Venturer Worms are hard to come by, but this is the only object you can carry that will reduce heat exhaustion, which makes it invaluable for exploring Seam X-5.
-Always have one or two on hand when moving between stations in the Rifts.
+Venturer Worms are hard to come by, but this is the only object you can *carry* that will reduce heat exhaustion, which makes it invaluable for exploring Seam X-5 and for pathfinding between stations in the Rifts.

 {% endaethusitem %}
 {% aethusitem 'Cleansed Mycelia' %}